-Other emission sources included in the waste sector are emissions from car fires, house fires, combustion of tobacco, emissions from recovering processes in the waste trade, and emissions from combustion of hazardous waste.
+Other emission sources included in the waste sector are emissions from car fires, house fires, emissions from recovering processes in the waste trade, and emissions from combustion of hazardous waste.

 7.5.2.1.
 Car and house fires

 Particles, heavy metals and POPs